shawnhan108/nature-notebook/README.md

 ### Training
 The model is trained on a [dataset](https://drive.google.com/file/d/1liKRmKdbabq5NZqaLYr7FZEq6BVBAIBS/view?usp=sharing) of 8 classes, a total of approximately 3800 images provided by the Nature Conservancy.
 The training time is approximately 5.5 hours on an NVidia K80 GPU.

-### Checkpoints
+### Weights
-The checkpoints of the Models using an [Adam optimizer](https://drive.google.com/file/d/1dP1LCAm-hjWczF3joq5IqGQBJ5vWILTv/view?usp=sharing) and a [customized SGD](https://drive.google.com/file/d/1xbpDiAztdq7PEK6fG3GDcmoRy1yknJDj/view?usp=sharing) optimizer can be access via the URLs, respectively.
+The weights of the Models using an [Adam optimizer](https://drive.google.com/file/d/1dP1LCAm-hjWczF3joq5IqGQBJ5vWILTv/view?usp=sharing) and a [customized SGD](https://drive.google.com/file/d/1xbpDiAztdq7PEK6fG3GDcmoRy1yknJDj/view?usp=sharing) optimizer can be access via the URLs, respectively.

 ## Sequential Protein Subcellular Localization Classification